explorable-viz/esop2025/author-response/response.md

 back again) happens in our implementation but is not described in the paper; fixing this will serve to relate the two formalisations and also tie sections 3 and 4 together better (raised by Reviewer A).

-The question of whether there is a soundness theorem for the graph itself is slightly trickier.
-The intuition offered by Reviewer B for such a theorem sounds reasonable (and is perhaps related to "dependency correctness" from Cheney et al [2011]); we alluded to this in future work ("semantically justified dependency relation") and are happy to expand on this to say more precisely what such a property might look like, but this is likely to remain out-of-scope for the present paper.
+Regarding the question of whether there is a soundness theorem for the graph itself, the intuition offered by Reviewer B for such a theorem sounds reasonable (and is perhaps related to "dependency correctness" from Cheney et al [2011]); we alluded to this in future work ("semantically justified dependency relation") and are happy to expand on this to say more precisely what such a property might look like.
+We will also investigate what changes, if any, would be required of our dependency relation in order for such a property to hold.

 ### R3.
 Eliminators vs. case expressions (Reviewers C and D)